danielpmadden/PSToolkit/README.md

 3. Run the script: ./PowerShellSupportToolkit.ps1
 4. Follow the on-screen menu to select and run support tasks.

----

 ## Logs

 Every action is automatically logged in a timestamped .txt file.
 The log file is saved in the same directory as the script.

----

-## Best Practices

-- Always run the script with administrator privileges.
-- Test the script in a controlled environment before using it in production.
-- Retain logs as part of your service documentation when needed.

----

 ## License